What we do and why

 Mary Glowrey Prayer Group

 The Apostolate of the Mary Glowrey Prayer Group is a prayer circle that keeps women and their families closely connected in the solidarity of prayer and spiritual inspiration whether these ladies are active or home bound, in urban or regional areas.
 It was originally set up so that older members who were unable to actively assist the League could still join in its mission.
-Now it is open to all members and is under the patronage of our first President and Servant of God – the doctor missionary Dr Sister Mary Glowrey.
+Now it is open to all members and is under the patronage of our first President and doctor missionary Venerable Mary of the Sacred Heart Glowrey.
 We cannot gauge how much our existence relies on these prayers!

 Missions and Welfare